ryankurte/pki/README.md

 1. Run `./scripts/new-client.sh CA_NAME CLIENT_NAME` or `./scripts/new-server.sh CA_NAME SERVER_NAME` to create a new client or server cerficiate respectively
     - Note that server names are checked when making tls connections, so the server name must match the domain name
-2. Run `./scripts/yk-sign-end.sh CA_NAME INT_NAME END_NAME` to sign the client or server CSR using the root yubikey
+2. Run `./scripts/yk-sign-end.sh CA_NAME END_NAME` to sign the client or server CSR using an intermediate yubikey
   - You will need to enter the device pin and press the button on the yubikey when the light flashes to authorize the signing
 3. Run `git add CA_NAME/END_NAME.crt` to add your new certificate to version control
 4. Do whatever you choose with the created certificate